Anti-doping warning

 ’Proprietary medicinal products which, in accordance with Art 16b in the version in force before the entry into force of this federal law in the version of the Official Federal Gazette I No. 63/2009, were actually able to be placed on the market without a patient leaflet, have to fulfil the requirement of a patient leaflet until the expiry of 31-Dec-2014.
 On duly motivated request, the Federal Office for Safety in Health Care can extend this period.’

-8. Do the new provisions also apply to marketing authorisations from mutual recognition procedures (MRPs) and decentralised procedures (DCPs)?
+7. Do the provisions also apply to marketing authorisations from mutual recognition procedures (MRPs) and decentralised procedures (DCPs)?

 For affected medicinal products for which the marketing authorisations have already been granted in either an MRP or DCP, the patient leaflet (PL) has to be amended as stipulated.
 The change has to be notified to the Federal Office for Safety in Health Care (BASG).